 In the event of a recession, though, industrial metals and other economically sensitive commodities could suffer sharp sell-offs – at least until the Fed reinflates the economy.

 Gold, being uncorrelated to the economic cycle, is likely to hold up relatively well in a recession scenario.

 Recent spikes in energy and food prices are raising fears of widespread supply shortfalls.

 A devastating war in agriculture-rich Ukraine combined with sanctions on Russian fertilizer exports could deliver a massive shock to the global food supply chain.
-Some are warning of a famine in food-insecure countries.
+Some are warning of famine in food-insecure countries.

 By the summer, it will be too late to recapture losses from a diminished planting season.